 Many of the protein options with both services carry additional charges, but Sunbasket offers many more tempting add-ons than Blue Apron, a blessing for your palate—but a potential curse for your pocketbook.

 When it comes to which service has the bigger menu, Sunbasket wins hands down.
 While primarily focused on lunch and dinner, the company also offers prepared breakfast items in the add-ons category, as well as snacks, sweets, juices, pre-cooked proteins, and much more.
 Blue Apron concentrates on dinner, although the company's meal prep bundles—grain bowl, salad, and noodle bowl kits—cater to the Tupperware lunch crowd.

-Sunbasket's selection is deep as well as broad, with 20 weekly options for both its two-serving kits and its single-serving Fresh & Ready meals.
-Blue Apron has only 14 weekly options for two-serving kits, half as many for four-serving kits, and no single-serving meals at all.
+Sunbasket's selection is deep as well as broad, with over 30 weekly options for both its two-serving kits and its single-serving Fresh & Ready meals.
+Blue Apron has only 19 weekly options, including both meal kits and Heat & Eat prepared meals.
 Sunbasket does not have four-serving kits, but, unlike Blue Apron, the company allows you to order multiples of the same kit—up to eight, in fact—a possible total of 16 servings of any one meal.
 Moreover, Sunbasket lets you order as many boxes as you want in a given week, while Blue Apron limits you to two.

 In the meal kit category, Sunbasket also offers a broader spectrum of complexity, with kits labeled according to their level of preparation.
 Those tagged "pre-prepped" and "speedy" require less work than standard kits.
 Blue Apron's recipes are only labeled with time estimates, which, in our experience, were usually too short.
 Preparation often took longer than the company estimated.